Qingyun-Wang/Movie_Recommender_Systems/README.md

 - TensorFlow - For building and training the recommendation model
 - Pandas - For data manipulation
 - NumPy - For numerical operations

-## Getting Started
-These instructions will guide you to get the project up and running on your local machine for development and testing purposes.

-### Prerequisites
-Ensure you have the following installed: